CUAHSI/domain-subsetter/tornado-app/templates/markdown/help.md

 <http://water.noaa.gov/map>

 - NLDAS-2
 The North American Land Data Assimilation System is a quality-controlled, spatially and temporally consistent meteorological dataset with many uses.
-It is one product that can be used to force a subsetted NWM domain.
+It is one product that can be used to force a subsetted NWM domain, after it has been regridded using regridding tools on the WRF-Hydro website.
 <http://ldas.gsfc.nasa.gov/nldas/>